dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 ```

 In the absence of any `{:main}` attributes, dafny chooses a method named `Main` as the main entry point.
-In all the files in the program (including `include`d ones), dafny found more than one method named `Main`.
+When searching all the files in the program (including `include`d ones), dafny found more than one method named `Main`.
 The error location is that of one of the methods and the error text refers to another.
 The solution is to mark one of them as `{:main}`.